pythonanywhere/help_pages/articles/BugBounty.md

 * Auto-pwnage -- "If I run this code it does something bad to my account/files/web apps"

+* Attacks that assume that accounts need to have unique email addresses.
+We allow multiple accounts to have the same email address.

 * Attacks that assume a users' login session has already been compromised.
 If an attacker has access to a logged-in session by a user, we pretty much consider that "game over" already, since the attacker already has full access to all the users' files and data etc.